 For fixed appliances like braces and bridges, use the special cleaning aids recommended by your dentist because simple brushing won’t do.
 If no cleaning aids were prescribed to you, don’t hesitate to ask your dentist about them.

-For removable appliances like retainers and dentures, clean them at least once during the day using soft cloth and dish-washing liquid.
 If you have a special solution meant specifically for this purpose, then that would be better.

 Furthermore, be sure to remove your removable appliances at night and store them in water or cleaning solution.